orlandogr15/Classify-Galaxies-Python-DS9/README.md

 lim_flag: SExtractor flag limit (star = 1, galaxy = 0, default = 0.6).

 catalog size limit: The dataframe axis may be changed for testing purposes.
+It must be commented/removed to use all galaxies possible.

 home_dir: Option to change image/catalog directory.

 min_area: Minimum area in pixels for galaxy images (default = 60).